oscal-compass/community/proposals/threat-model/STIX-Modifications-README.md

 # 8. STIX Bundle Object

 No changes.
-Use the normative specfication.
+Use the normative specification.

 ---